CMC-lab/TranCIT/docs/tutorials.rst

 Tutorial 1: Basic DCS Analysis
 ****************************

-Learn the fundamentals of causality analysis with DCS.
+Learn the fundamentals of causality analysis with Dynamic Causal Strength (DCS).

 Understanding the Data Format
 =============================